json-api/json-api/recommendations/index.md

 ## Recommendations for Naming <a href="#naming" id="naming" class="headerlink"></a>

-It is recommended that resource types, attribute names, and association names be "dasherized"; i.e. consist of only lower case alphanumeric characters and dashes (U+002D HYPHEN-MINUS, "-").
+It is recommended that resource type names, attribute names, and association names with multiple words be separated.
+It's recommended to use an underscore (U+005F LOW LINE, "_") as separator, because other separator characters (like a hyphen minus or space) could cause problems in some implementation languages, when reading/processing the JSON API document.

 It is also recommended that resource types be pluralized.
 Dasherized and pluralized resource types can be used as URL segments without translation,